Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

 \subsection{The effects of coupling strength $K$ and local dynamic parameter $\alpha$}

-In the preceding section, we have shown the existence of spiral wave chimera states in systems described by Eqs. (\ref{SL1}-\ref{SL2}).
+In the preceding section, we have shown the existence of SWCs in the system described by Eqs. (\ref{SL1}-\ref{SL2}).
 For this system, the parameter $K$ determines the coupling strength between the oscillator and environment, and $\alpha$ represents the oscillatory frequency of the oscillator.
-To give more insights into the dynamics of spiral wave chimeras in this system, we try to investigate how these parameters affect the behavior of spiral wave chimeras in this section.
-At first, we try to identify the role played by the coupling strength in the dynamics of spiral wave chimeras.
+To give more insights into the dynamics of SWCs in this system, we investigate how these parameters affect the behavior of SWCs in this section.
+At first, we identify the role played by the coupling strength in the dynamics of SWCs.
 To that, we keep $\alpha=-0.2$ and vary $K$.
-Our simulations indicates that stable spiral wave chimeras are observed in a wide range of coupling strength.
-Figure \ref{dcore} shows spiral wave chimeras and corresponding time averaged order parameter $\left<\text{R}\right>$ for three different coupling strengths $K=0.6$, $0.7$ and $0.8$.
+Our simulations indicate that stable SWCs are observed in a wide range of coupling strength.
+Figure \ref{dcore}(a-f) shows SWCs and corresponding time averaged order parameter $\left<\text{R}\right>$ for three different coupling strengths $K=0.6$, $0.7$ and $0.8$.
 A quantitative dependence of $d_{core}$ on $K$ is plotted in Fig. \ref{dcore} (g).
-A clear fact is that the size of incoherent core, say $d_{core}$, decreases as coupling strength $K$ increases and it is difficult to be distinguished between spiral wave chimeras and normal spiral waves as $K$ tends to be unit.
+A clear fact is that the size of the incoherent core, say $d_{core}$, decreases as coupling strength $K$ increases.
+As $K$ approaches $K_{c} \approx 0.95$, $d_{core}\approx 5dx$, which is almost the same size as that of the spiral wave core in Fig. \ref{swc} (g).
+(Note that the core diameter of the coherent spiral for the environmental variable is independent of the coupling strength.)
+In this case, we say that a spiral wave rather than a SWC emerges.

 Further simulations show that other dynamical states could also be observed as $K$ varies.
-Specifically, for too weak coupling $K<K'_{c}$ where $K'_{c} \approx 0.46$, the spiral wave chimera is no longer stable and complex spatiotemporal patterns emerge given $\alpha=-0.2$.
-Figure \ref{uswc} display two typical dynamical states observed in this range.
+Specifically, for too weak coupling $K<K'_{c}$ where $K'_{c} \approx 0.46$, the SWC is no longer stable and complex spatiotemporal patterns emerge given $\alpha=-0.2$.
+Figure \ref{uswc} display two typical dynamical states observed in the range of $K<K'_{c}$.
 In Fig. \ref{uswc}(a), we find the coexistence of coherent waves with several broken waves.
 Instead of the circular desynchronized core, each broken wave has a very slim line along which the oscillators are desynchronized (see the arrows in Fig. \ref{uswc}(b) and Fig. \ref{uswc}(c) for example).
 Further decreasing $K$, as we find, leads to more and more broken waves and the whole patterns seems more disordered as shown in Fig. \ref{uswc}(d-f).
 It is noted that in nonlocally coupled systems, waves with such desynchronized lines have been observed \cite{kuramoto_ptps03}.